 Antetokounmpo's jumper at buzzer gives Bucks win over Knicks

 Milwaukee Bucks' center John Henson loses the ball to New York Knicks' forward Carmelo Anthony as New York Knicks' guard Derrick Rose gets caught in the fray in the first half of an NBA basketball game at Madison Square Garden in New York, Wednesday, Jan.
-4, 2017. less Milwaukee Bucks' center John Henson loses the ball to New York Knicks' forward Carmelo Anthony as New York Knicks' guard Derrick Rose gets caught in the fray in the first half of an NBA basketball ... more New York Knicks' forward Mindaugas Kuzminskas defends Milwaukee Bucks' forward Mirza Teletovic in the first half of an NBA basketball game at Madison Square Garden in New York, Wednesday, Jan.
+4, 2017.
+New York Knicks' forward Mindaugas Kuzminskas defends Milwaukee Bucks' forward Mirza Teletovic in the first half of an NBA basketball game at Madison Square Garden in New York, Wednesday, Jan.
 4, 2017.

 Add your comments below